francoislegd/BSCV_ROS/README.md

 As seen on the previous image, a modification was performed on the Robot by previous students.
 In addition to the Kinnect camera, a Lidar system has been added as an alternate way to perform obstacle avoidance and mapping.
 As it is easier to implement, meaning in particular less topics and associated parameters to take into account than with the Kinnect, we had to use it to implement the given scenario.

 #### Phantom-X description
-The second system we had to program is a Phantom-X pincher robotic arm.
+The second system we had to program is a Phantom-X pincher robotic arm, manufactured by Trossen Robotics.
 Its conception includes 4 servo-motors plus a gripper to grab objects, giving it 4 degrees of freedom in space.
 In the project we used it in order to move a cube from a table to a The turtlebot.
 (insert arm pic)